Frequently Asked Questions

 Yes.
 Claimants or counterclaimants who have an active claim involving a work with a pending registration application may seek expedited review of that application.
 This is done by requesting a “small claims expedited registration” through eCCB and paying the required fee.

-Relief will be primarily monetary, within certain limits.
+Relief is primarily monetary, within certain limits.
 A party cannot bring a claim before the CCB seeking more than $30,000 in total damages.
 A party who brings a successful copyright infringement claim can choose to recover either statutory damages (a dollar amount in specific ranges set by the Copyright Act) or actual damages and profits (a dollar amount based on the actual harm suffered by the copyright owner and the profits made from the infringement).

 The CCB cannot issue an order (called an “injunction” in federal court) requiring an infringer to stop engaging in further wrongful activities.
 It can, however, include in its determination a requirement that a party stop or modify certain activities if that party has agreed to do so.
 For more information about the types of remedies available, visit our Claimant Information page.

-Will I be able to recover attorneys’ fees and costs?
+Can I recover attorneys’ fees and costs?

 Only in some circumstances.
 Attorneys’ fees and costs are not within the range of relief that the CCB can normally award to a successful claimant or respondent.
 The exception is if a party acts in bad faith.
 In that case, the CCB will be able to require it to pay the other party’s reasonable costs and attorneys’ fees.
 The cap on costs and attorneys’ fees will then be $5,000, or $2,500 if the other party is not represented by an attorney.
 The CCB will also be able to award a higher amount in extraordinary circumstances.